Welcome to Narcissistic Abuse recovery, a place where the only people who survive and thrive resist the urge to minimize.

 Friends and family members who are passive-aggressive (Covert Narcissists) are likely to pull the old narcissistic flip when and if a victim speaks up for himself or herself about domestic violence, covert manipulation, people who are situational abusers, and those who actively engage in serving up heaping plates full of unjust, extreme, and brutally traumatizing narcissistic abuse.

 These are NOT GOOD PEOPLE who would support an abuser.
-There is never two sides to the story when it comes to the truth — only subjective versions and people who act as jury and judge.
+There are never two sides to the story when it comes to the truth — only subjective versions and people who act as jury and judge.

 If any of them have a “Covert Narcissist” passive-aggressive streak, chances are they have been chomping at the bit to bring down a better human.